No telephone service along Tioga Road

 Yosemite has expanded its resources management and science staff to more than 100 people.
 The park serves as a public meeting place for scientific symposiums--topics include fire science, hydroclimatology, archeology, and bird surveys--with scientific papers presented at the monthly Yosemite Forum and in-depth research in the Yosemite Science publication, launched winter 2011.
 The park also processes hundreds of research permits every year for its staff and outside interests.
 The park is proud to sponsor the first park-based social science branch, which serves as a model for ground-breaking work in visitor use and user capacity issues.

 Learn more about Yosemite's research through the following:

 GIS in the Park: Geography is both a natural and a cultural science.
 View national GIS data sets, including from Yosemite National Park, on an NPS Data and Information online clearinghouse.
-See nationwide GIS Data, and view Yosemite's GIS data sets, covering topics from geology to fire to soils, or California-specific GIS data.
+See nationwide GIS Data and other information covering topics from geology to fire to soils.